zhenliu2012/data-science-resources/README.md

 ## SQL

 SQL is one of the most important languages in data science.
-Relational databases only talk to people who 'speak' SQL.
+Relational databases only talk to people who _speak_ SQL.

 * For starters:
     1. [SQL vs NoSQL](https://medium.com/xplenty-blog/the-sql-vs-nosql-difference-mysql-vs-mongodb-32c9980e67b2)